Trash and Recycling

 The trash district is located off of Fifth Street and receives trash service through a township-bid single hauler contract.
 The current contract is from 2017 to 2022 with Republic Services and includes weekly trash, recycling, yard waste, and bulk waste collection and a recycling incentive program.
 Republic Services can be contacted at 215-723-0400.

-Those not residing in the trash district can choose a private hauler of their choosing or utilize the Single Hauler Trash Contract pricing and receive the same services for the same pricing as long as you sign up for the entire contract period.
+Those not residing in the trash district can choose a private hauler of their choosing.
+To utilize the Single Hauler Trash Contract pricing and receive the same services for the same pricing the property owner needed to sign up for the entire contract period of 2017-2022.
 Trash haulers in East Rockhill Township must provide trash, co-mingled recycling and yard waste collection as part of the normal collection fee.
 They also must provide at least one collection each of leaves and garden materials, tree trimmings, and Christmas trees.

 |Republic Services (Single Hauler Trash District)||Waste Management|